dreamineering/business-administration/docs/growth/productivity/time-blocking-for-success.md

 # Time Blocking for Success

-Elite performers, without exception, [value their time extremely high](https://nav.al/hourly-rate), so they guard their time ferociously so they can [extract maximum value for their efforts](https://fourminutebooks.com/tools-of-titans-summary/).
+Elite performers, without exception, [value their time extremely high](https://nav.al/hourly-rate) and guard their time ferociously so they can [extract maximum value from their efforts](https://fourminutebooks.com/tools-of-titans-summary/).
 If you are a leader in your organisation, the single most important skill you need to master to have a positive impact on your business is time management.

 Crucially, you must be vigilant to [eliminate reactive firefighting work](https://www.paulgough.com/podcast/ep-283/), this includes answering phone calls or emails where you have not set the agenda and schedule time for [Deep Work](https://www.youtube.com/watch?v=gTaJhjQHcf8&t=7s) where you are completely [indistractable](https://www.youtube.com/watch?v=kESwCrwOGtg).